 Please Note: We cannot guarantee your place in the entering class if your tuition deposit is not submitted by the deadline listed on your Candidate Reply Form.

-Visit MyFIT to review and accept your financial aid award or check the status of your award If you filed the Free Application for Federal Student Aid (FAFSA) by the priority deadline of November 1, 2017, you will receive a notification from Financial Aid Services regarding the status of your award.
+Visit MyFIT to review and accept your financial aid award or to check the status of your award.
+If you filed the Free Application for Federal Student Aid (FAFSA) by the priority deadline of February 1, 2019, you will receive a notification from Financial Aid Services regarding the status of your award.
 Students who submitted the FAFSA after the priority deadline will be processed on a rolling basis.
 If you have not filed a FAFSA, you may do so at fafsa.gov.
 Late filers may be expected to submit their tuition payments prior to receiving their financial aid award.
 You will be reimbursed for aid that was awarded after the FAFSA deadline.

 Please note that federal, state, and/or FIT aid is awarded only to citizens/permanent residents of the United States.
-International students may apply for assistance from the Alternative Loan Program or visit the following sites for more detailed information: educationusa.state.gov, www.internationalstudent.com, www.edupass.org/finaid, www.iefa.org
+International students may apply for assistance from the Alternative Loan Program or visit the following sites for more detailed information: educationusa.state.gov and edupass.org/finaid.

-If you plan to live in a FIT residence hall, the online housing application will be available on May 3, 2019 once your tuition deposit has been processed.
+If you plan to live in an FIT residence hall, the online housing application will be available on May 3, 2019 once your tuition deposit has been processed.

 You can access the housing application at myfit.fitnyc.edu.
 A $500 nonrefundable deposit must be submitted with your housing application to hold your space in a residence hall.
 Please note that your tuition deposit must be processed before you can apply for housing.

 Detailed information on FIT’s residence halls and meal plan options can be found at fitnyc.edu/housing.
-Alumni, Coed, Nagler, and Kaufman Halls house a total of 2,300 undergraduates and have single, double, triple, quad, and apartment-style rooms.
-Alumni, Coed, and Nagler are located on 27th Street between Seventh and Eighth Avenues directly across the street from the main campus.
-Newly admitted undergraduate students typically live in one of the 27th Street residence halls, while currently enrolled students live in Kaufman Hall on 31st Street.
+Alumni, Coed, Nagler, and Kaufman halls house a total of 2,300 undergraduates and have single, double, triple, quad, and apartment-style rooms.
+Alumni, Coed, and Nagler Hall are located on West 27th Street between Seventh and Eighth avenues directly across the street from the main campus.
+Newly admitted undergraduate students typically live in one of the West 27th Street residence halls, while currently enrolled students live in Kaufman Hall on West 31st Street.
 Students living in traditional residence-style halls are required to have a meal plan through FIT’s dining service.

-Complete and submit the required Health History and Immunization forms by the January 15, 2018 deadline
+Complete and submit the required Health History and Immunization forms.

 International students who do not require an I-20 must complete the waiver section on page 4 of the ISFS.
 In order to apply for an F-1 visa from a U.S. Consulate, you must provide the following: evidence of your ability to finance your studies, copy of the offer of admission letter, receipt for the $150 tuition deposit, receipt showing payment of the $200 SEVIS fee, and a valid passport.
 More detailed information on all aspects of the process can be found at fitnyc.edu/iss.
-All international students must attend the New Student Orientation Week (January 24-26, 2018) in order to comply with federal regulations requiring the student to check-in at the International Student Services Office within 30 days of enrolling.
+All international students must attend the New Student Orientation Week (August 19-25) in order to comply with federal regulations requiring the student to check in at the International Student Services Office within 30 days of enrolling.